 Provided by STUDIO LANDY NOTES (powered by @Matterport） Cooperation: MACHIDA Yuuichi (Assistant Professor, College of Industrial Technology, Nihon University)

 OPEN: 11:00-19:00 (Last Entry: 18:30)

-CLOSED: Mondays (When Monday falls on a national holiday, closed on the following weekday), Exhibition preparation periods, and Year-end and New Year Holiday.
+CLOSED: Mondays (First weekday after national holidays), Exhibition preparation periods, and Year-end and New Year Holiday.

 *No parking is available at the venue.
 Visitors are encouraged to use public transportation.